 - Sustaining and maintenance capital is the additional capital that is required by the business to maintain production and operations at existing levels.
-This term does not have any standardized meaning and therefore should not be used to make comparisons to similar measures presented by other issuers. - IRR calculations shown reflect a net present value of \$0 using a 10% discount rate applied to before tax cash flows.
+This term does not have any standardized meaning and therefore should not be used to make comparisons to similar measures presented by other issuers. - IRR calculations shown use a 10% discount rate applied to before tax cash flows.
 IRR calculations are based on holding certain variables constant throughout the period, including: estimated WTI oil price per barrel priced in US dollars, foreign exchange rate, light-heavy oil differentials, realized refining margins, forecast utilization of downstream facilities, estimated production levels, and other factors consistent with normal oil and gas company operations.
 This measurement is used to assess potential return generated from investment opportunities and could impact future investment decisions.
-This measure does not have any standardized meaning and should not be used to make comparisons to similar measures presented by other issuers.
-These measures do not have any standardized meanings and should not be used to make comparisons to similar measures. - Earnings break-even reflects the estimated WTI oil price per barrel priced in US dollars required in order to generate a net income of CAD \$0 in the 12 month period ending December 31, 2017.
+This measure does not have any standardized meaning and should not be used to make comparisons to similar measures presented by other issuers. - Earnings break-even reflects the estimated WTI oil price per barrel priced in US dollars required in order to generate a net income of CAD \$0 in the 12 month period ending December 31, 2017.
 This assumption is based on holding several variables constant throughout the period, including: foreign exchange rate, light-heavy oil differentials, realized refining margins, forecast utilization of downstream facilities, estimated production levels, and other factors consistent with normal oil and gas company operations.
-This measurement is used to assess the impact of changes in WTI oil prices to the net earnings of the Company and could impact future investment decisions. - Cash Flow break-even reflects the estimated WTI oil price per barrel priced in US dollars required in order to generate operating cash flow equal to the Company's sustaining capital requirements in CAD in the 12 month period ending December 31, 2017.
+This measurement is used to assess the impact of changes in WTI oil prices to the net earnings of the Company and could impact future investment decisions. - Funds from Operations break-even reflects the estimated WTI oil price per barrel priced in US dollars required in order to generate funds from operations equal to the Company's sustaining capital requirements in CAD in the 12 month period ending December 31, 2017.
 This assumption is based on holding several variables constant throughout the period, including: foreign exchange rate, light-heavy oil differentials, realized refining margins, forecast utilization of downstream facilities, estimated production levels, and other factors consistent with normal oil and gas company operations.
 This measurement is used to assess the impact of changes in WTI oil prices to the net earnings of the Company and could impact future investment decisions.